Zebrafish: Environmental toxicology

 Zebrafish have been used as a model system in environmental toxicology studies.

+Neurobiology

+The combination of transparent zebrafish larva, light sheet fluorescence microscopy, and optical calcium indicators such as GCaMP, allow the monitoring of all neurons in an awake, behaving animal.

 Epilepsy

 Zebrafish have been used as a model system to study epilepsy.
 Mammalian seizures can be recapitulated molecularly, behaviorally, and electrophysiologically, using a fraction of the resources required for experiments in mammals.